 I love using my Caraway pots, pans and baking sheets for best quality.
 Get yourself a discount by clicking here!

-This will be good in the refrigerator for 2-3 days, or in the freezer for up to 3 months.
+This will be good in the refrigerator for 2-3 days.
+These Air Fryer Coconut Chicken Nuggets can be frozen for up to three months.

 Make sure the chicken is throughly lathered with honey and coconut oil and you let the excess drip off before coating in the crumbs.Print